Check out these awesome free resources at your library!

 It keeps my kids motivated and reading, even when they might not want to.
 AND, I love the free coupons they hand out.

 We just got a free family pass to a local swimming pool for finishing the winter reading program.
 Over the summer we get weekly coupons for kids meals and fun activities and kid places around town.
 Using the coupons is a fun way to keep busy over the summer, and to stay within our budget.
 I otherwise wouldn’t be able to afford to take the kids to as many as these activities.

 If you love getting magazines or newspapers, but just don’t want to spend money on the subscriptions anymore, check your library!
 I have checked out some of my favorite magazines from the library.
 I read them, return them, and then check out the next issue.
 They have lots of topics to choose from; from automotive to wedding to home to parenting.
 It’s all there.
 Cancel your subscriptions and just start using the library!

 If you don’t have a library card, go get one!
 The library offers so much more than just books.
 I believe we save hundreds every year by checking with our library first instead of going out and buying.
-What is your favorite free thing at the library?
+What are your favorite free things at the library?
 Comment below and let me know if I missed anything!